LSHTM-ALPHAnetwork/PIRL_RecordLinkageSoftware/README.md

 # The software
-This Point-of-contact Interactive Record Linkage (PIRL) software was created by the ALPHA Network managed by LSHTM (http://alpha.lshtm.ac.uk/)
+This Point-of-contact Interactive Record Linkage (PIRL) software was created by the ALPHA Network managed by the London School of Hygiene & Tropical Medicine (LSHTM) (http://alpha.lshtm.ac.uk/)

 # How to get started
 Download the PIRL_User Guide_vGitHub.docx file.
 There are install and setup instructions in the annex of this file.